Back

 Because of this, more investors are looking for ways to fund growing businesses in the real estate industry.
 The CRETI report shows that property-related technology is continuing to pool more funds, year after year.
 Investors are trying to find startups with killer features, and the potential to disrupt the market.

-To keep up, more real estate companies are creating apps.
-And if you want to gain new customers and attract investments, now is the perfect time to develop your own app.
+To keep up, more real estate companies are creating apps, so if you want to gain new customers and attract investments, now is the perfect time to develop your own app.

 Must-have features for a real estate mobile app MVP

-So you’ve figured out the type of app you want to make.
-But how can you ensure that it takes off and users find it useful?
+So you’ve figured out the type of app you want to make, how can you ensure that it takes off and users find it useful?
 Creating an MVP first and rolling it out to market is a viable option.

-MVP (minimum viable product) is a simplified version of the app that showcases only its essential features.
-It’s cheaper than a full-blown app, and it helps entrepreneurs to check whether there is any demand for their product.
+An MVP (minimum viable product) is a simplified version of the app that showcases only its essential features.
+It’s more budget friendly than a full-blown app, and it helps entrepreneurs to establish whether there is demand for their product.
 With an MVP, they can gather users’ feedback to improve the app.

-You don’t have to go all-in and get every single add-on there is to create a solid MVP.
+You don’t have to go all-in and use every single add-on to create a solid MVP.
 Most, if not all real estate mobile apps, share core features.
-They’re important to include in your own startup because they’re proven to be effective — users won’t enjoy using the service without them.
+They’re important to include in your own startup, as they’re proven to be effective — users won’t enjoy using the service without them.
 Here are some ideas to implement in your app — they’ll work best in renting or property for-sale apps.

 Registration.
 This feature is important to include for security reasons.
 Users can look at each other’s profiles in advance — knowing who the tenants and renters are beforehand makes deals safer and more convenient.
 Pay attention to UX when integrating registration into your app — customers don’t like when the process drags on.